-I also make an effort to journal sporadically, whether for the sake of self-discovery, or reaffirming the truth as I currently understand it.
-As I do so, I pay attention to the sensations in my body – how am I feeling about this?
+I also make an effort to journal periodically, whether for the sake of self-discovery, or reaffirming the truth as I currently understand it.
+I pay attention to the sensations in my body – how am I feeling about this?
 Is there resonance?

-One of the most important reflections pertains to my life purpose, as well as my core values.
+The most important types of reflection pertain to my life purpose, as well as my core values.
 I repeat this at least annually.
 These foundational truths become my compass, showing me the way to an authentic, fulfilling, aligned life.

 4) Mindful Conversation

 Mindful conversation can be another fruitful avenue for maintaining the truth in your field of awareness.
 Personally, I draw so much enjoyment and satisfaction from long, winding conversations around themes like freedom, authenticity, death, isolation, identity, and truth itself.
 What do these things mean?
 How are we to live our lives?

 Of course, this could be in the context of a family gathering, coffee with a friend, or in the office of a therapist.
 Regardless, discussing the truth keeps it top of mind and alive in my body.

 5) Conscious Consumption